mac-comp127-s24-alhashim/project-tom_vin_project/README.md

 # ![Connect_4_game_logo](https://github.com/mac-comp127-s24-alhashim/project-tom_vin_project/assets/96271963/c74c15d9-08e7-4bca-8269-37c581d1d771)

-### Tom Andreae and Vin Leang - Highly Caffeinated

 ## Introduction
 This repository contains the classic Connect4 game implemented in Java.
-Developed by Tom Andreae and Vin Leang, this project replicates the classic tabletop game digitally.
+Developed by **Tom Andreae** and **Vin Leang**, this project replicates the classic tabletop game digitally.

 ## Requirements:
 To run this game, you will need: